Locations:

 Your child will need regular eye exams and visits with an eye care specialist.
 The sooner your provider diagnoses changes in your child’s eyes, the more likely they’ll be able to prevent symptoms or complications.

-Depending on how much of their irises is missing your child might need a few treatments, including:
+Your child might need a few treatments, including:

-• Glasses or contact lenses: Just like anyone with vision issues, wearing glasses or contact lenses can improve your child’s vision.
+• Glasses or contact lenses.
+Just like anyone with vision issues, wearing glasses or contact lenses can improve your child’s vision.
 Kids with aniridia sometimes wear specialized colored contacts that mimic the shape of an iris to cover their pupils and reduce light sensitivity.

 Outlook / Prognosis

-You should expect your child to have vision issues.
-More than 80% of kids with aniridia have poor or impaired eyesight.
-More than half of people with aniridia develop glaucoma, usually when they’re 10 to 20 years old.
+More than 8 in 10 children with aniridia have poor or impaired eyesight.
+Most people with aniridia develop glaucoma, usually when they’re 10 to 20 years old.

 A note from Cleveland Clinic

+Regular visits with your healthcare provider or eye care specialist will be the key to keeping your child’s eyes healthy and protecting their ability to see.
 Talk to your provider as soon as you notice any changes in your child’s eyes.
-The sooner an issue is diagnosed, the less likely it is they’ll have severe symptoms or complications.
+The sooner an issue is diagnosed, the better.

 Medically Reviewed

-Last reviewed on 09/07/2022.
+Last reviewed on 05/02/2025.

 Learn more about the Health Library and our editorial process.